Skip to main content

 Change the name.
 Replace "Sarah" with your own name.
 Predict what the output will be, then run it.
 This is the simplest modification -- you change one value and the rest follows.

 Change the greeting.
-Replace "Welcome to the Agent Factory" with "Hello from SmartNotes".
+Replace "Welcome" with "Hello".
 Predict the new output.
 Now you are changing a different piece and watching how it flows through to the final message.

 Add a second line of output.
 After the existing print(message), add a new line that prints just the name by itself.
 You need to figure out where to place the new line and what to write.